Article of the Month - Mar 2001

 A charming folktale explains the origin of the Sari as follows:

-"The Sari, it is said, was born on the loom of a fanciful weaver.
+"The Saree, it is said, was born on the loom of a fanciful weaver.
 He dreamt of Woman.
 The shimmer of her tears.
 The drape of her tumbling hair.
 The colors of her many moods.
 The softness of her touch.
 All these he wove together.
 He couldn't stop.
 He wove for many yards.
 And when he was done, the story goes, he sat back and smiled and smiled and smiled".

 Byzantium-Purple Brocaded Paithani Handloom Sari from Maharashtra with Zari-Woven Munia Pallu

 Indian myths often use weaving as a metaphor for the creation of the universe.
 The sutra or spun thread was the foundation, while the sutradhara (weaver) or holder of the thread was viewed as the architect or creator of the universe.
+The etymology of the word sari is from the Sanskrit word 'sati', which means strip of cloth.
+This evolved into the Prakrit 'sadi' and was later anglicised into saree.

 There is ample evidence of the sari in the earliest examples of Indian art.
 Sculptures from the Gandhara, Mathura and Gupta schools (1st- 6th century AD), suggest that the sari in its earlier form was a briefer garment, with a veil, and usually no discernable bodice.